-• The evaluator must still estimate the reserves applying the definitions and using the guidelines set out in the COGE Handbook.
+- The evaluator must still estimate the reserves and resources other than reserves applying the definitions and using the guidelines set out in the COGE Handbook. - Entity level probabilistic reserves and resources other than reserves estimates should be aggregated arithmetically to provide reported level reserves and resources other than reserves. - If the evaluator also prepares aggregate reserves and resources other than reserves estimates using probabilistic methods, the evaluator should explain in the evaluation report the method used.
+In particular with respect to reserves, the evaluator should specify what confidence levels were used at the entity, property, and reported (i.e., total) levels for each of proved + probable and proved + probable + possible (if reported) reserves. - If the reporting issuer discloses the aggregate reserves and resources other than reserves that the evaluator prepared using probabilistic methods, the reporting issuer should provide a brief explanation, near itsthat disclosure, about the reserves and resources other than reserves definitions used for estimating the reserves and resources other than reserves, about the method that the evaluator used, and the underlying confidence levels that the evaluator applied.

-- Entity level probabilistic reserves estimates should be aggregated arithmetically to provide reported level reserves. - If the evaluator also prepares aggregate reserves estimates using probabilistic methods, the evaluator should explain in the evaluation report the method used.
-In particular, the evaluator should specify what confidence levels were used at the entity, property, and reported (i.e., total) levels for each of proved, proved + probable and proved + probable (if reported) reserves. - If the reporting issuer discloses the aggregate reserves that the evaluator prepared using probabilistic methods, the issuer should provide a brief explanation, near its disclosure, about the reserves definitions used for estimating the reserves, about the method that the evaluator used, and the underlying confidence levels that the evaluator applied. - (5) Availability of Funding - In assigning reserves to an undeveloped property, the reporting issuer is not required to have the funding available to develop the reserves, since they may be developed by means other than the expenditure of the reporting issuer's funds (for example by a farm-out or sale).
+(5) Availability of Funding - In assigning reserves to an undeveloped property, the reporting issuer is not required to have the funding available to develop the reserves, since they may be developed by means other than the expenditure of the reporting issuer's funds (for example by a farm-out or sale).
 Reserves must be estimated assuming that development of the properties will occur without regard to the likely availability of funding required for that property.
-The reporting issuer's evaluator is not required to consider whether the reporting issuer will have the capital necessary to develop the reserves.
-(See section 7 of COGE Handbook and subparagraph 5.2(a)(iv) of NI 51-101.)
+The reporting issuer is not required to consider whether the reporting issuer will have the capital necessary to develop the reserves.
+(See section 7 of volume 1 of the COGE Handbook and subparagraph 5.2(1)(a)(iv) of NI 51-101.)

 However, item 5.3 of Form 51-101F1 requires a reporting issuer to discuss its expectations as to the sources and costs of funding for estimated future development costs.
-If the issuer expects that the costs of funding would make development of a property unlikely, then even if reserves were assigned, it must also discuss that expectation and its plans for the property.
+If the issuer expects that the costs of funding would make development of a property unlikely, then even if reserves were assigned, itthe reporting issuer must also discuss that expectation and its plans for the property.